rahulrameshnair/rahulrameshnair.github.io/content/post/202408-lcis/index.md

 No standardized methods exist for publishing and sharing foreground LCIs with the relevant contextual information.
 As a first step to address this gap, this work proposes a novel, user-centric, machine-accessible, and extensible schema based on the Brightway LCA framework to share the foreground LCI.
 It is initially developed for generalized non-temporal LCAs.
 In this schema, an inventory is made up of five components: dataset, dataset properties, metadata, dependencies, and network.
 This schema is demonstrated for the use case of an aviation fuel supply chain using direct air capture system.
 A Python-based open-source tool has also been developed to convert LCIs according to the specifications of this schema.

-Read the pre-print at [HAL Science](https://hal.science/hal-04652703v1) Github repo for the DLR tool [GitHub](https://github.com/rahulrameshnair/lcis/)
+Read the pre-print at [HAL Science](https://hal.science/hal-04652703v1).

+Github repo for the DLR tool [GitHub](https://github.com/rahulrameshnair/lcis/).

-Final version of the work [pending peer review]
+Final version of the work *[pending peer review]*